piephai/V2Ray/README.md

 18. **Log in to X-UI Admin Panel:**
     - Use the username and password you set up earlier to log in.

+19. **Admin Panel Settings:**
-19. **Settings:** Click on "Settings" and confirm the panel restart.
+    - Click on "Settings" and confirm the panel restart.
 Note the new URL for accessing the admin panel.

+### Inbound Rules Configuration

+20. **Preferred Language Setup:**
-20. **Preferred Language:** In your web browser settings, set "Chinese (Simplified)" as the preferred language for adding an inbound.
+    - In your web browser settings, set "Chinese (Simplified)" as the preferred language for adding an inbound.

 21. **Add Inbound Rules:**
-    - Refresh the admin panel and go to "Inbound" -> "Add Inbound."
+    - Refresh the admin panel and go to "Inbound" -> "Add inbound."
     - Use the settings for "VLESS + XTLS + uTLS + REALITY."
     - Set the remark to your hostname and port to "443."
     - Toggle to enable "reality."